superstar109/personal-site/intro.md

 ---

-A digital product designer, enthuse about learning new stuffs then apply into solving actual problems.
+A digital product designer, enthuse about learning new stuffs in tech and business fields then apply into solving actual problems.
-Moreover, i'm also running a flatform product for buying and selling crafts, handmade stuffs.
+Cofounder of Orange Concept, a digital studio that specializing in mobile and web design and development, branding and package.